 The PROMIS UE and PI domains demonstrated slightly worse responsiveness than the MHQ and BCTQ domains that was nonetheless acceptable.
 The PROMIS PF domain was unresponsive.
 All three PROMIS domains correlated with the MHQ and BCTQ, but the PROMIS UE and PI domains had notably stronger correlations to the MHQ and BCTQ domains than the PF domain did.
 We feel that the PROMIS UE and PI can be used to evaluate the clinical outcomes of patients undergoing CTR, while also providing more robust insight into overall health status because they are general PROMs.
 However, we do not recommend the PROMIS PF for evaluating patients undergoing CTR.

 Level II, diagnostic study.

 Bernstein, David N.; Houck, Jeff R.; Mahmood, Bilal; and Hammert, Warren C., "Responsiveness of the PROMIS and its Concurrent Validity with Other Region- and Condition-specific PROMs in Patients Undergoing Carpal Tunnel Release" (2019).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 102.